SIPam-Dev/map2pdb/readme.md

 ### Requirements

 Since map2pdb uses the information in your project's MAP file to generate the PDB file, you need to link your projects with a **Detailed** map file.
 You do not need to link with debug information but the detailed MAP file is required.
-Additionally you should compile with full **Debug Information** enabled since this controls if the MAP file will contain line number information or not.
+Additionally, you should compile with full **Debug Information** enabled since this controls if the MAP file will contain line number information or not.
 None of these options will affect the final output of your compiled project; They only affect the debug information which is stored in the MAP and DCU files.

 You enable the Detailed MAP file in your project's [linker options](http://docwiki.embarcadero.com/RADStudio/Sydney/en/Linking) and the Debug information in the project's [compiler options](http://docwiki.embarcadero.com/RADStudio/Sydney/en/Compiling#Debugging_Options).